hypercore-one/znn_walletapi_csharp/README.md

 ### PlasmaBot

-The community plasma-bot offers plasma as a service.
+The community [plasma-bot](https://zenonhub.io/tools/plasma-bot) offers plasma as a service.
 It generates plasma by fusing QSR for a limited amount of time to an address.

 > Note: A valid API key is needed to make use of the plasma-bot.
+Contact us to receive an key.

 **Configuration**